 4. A simple checkout process

+A simple checkout process is critical if you want to sell art on your website.
+Once a person is ready to buy your art, a simple checkout is critical.
 A simple checkout process, ideally on a single page, is the best option.
 Simplifying the process is the best way to ensure your customers don’t abandon the contents of their cart.

 5. A customer area